All Episodes

 So what they have to do is they have to enrage people.

-And that's where this Maxine Waters, hyper aggressive, super confrontational uh form of politics comes in.
+And that's where this Maxine Waters, hyper-aggressive, super-confrontational form of politics comes in.

 They think they're going to gin up their base by doing this.

-Look at Secretary Nielsen and Sarah Sanders and Pam Bondi and you know, get in their faces and confront them in grocery stores in the mall and when they're eating.
+Look at Secretary Nielsen and Sarah Sanders and Pam Bondi and get in their faces and confront them in grocery stores in the mall and when they're eating.

 I mean, they're saying to people to do that.

-Now that's that's not that's not going to end well because I can tell you right now, if if it you happen to go to the wrong table and Geraldo is sitting there, it's not going to end very well.
+Now, that's not going to end well because I can tell you right now, if you happen to go to the wrong table and Geraldo is sitting there, it's not going to end very well.

 It's not going to end very well at all if anyone physically confronts me or anyone I am with.

-saying she's low IQ, or you know, saying things that uh some people will construe as being uh racially descriptive, or you you name it, I think that the danger isn't in the incitement, because that will expose the uh the left as as being hysterical, as being uh devoid of substantial argument, as Dan just said.
+I think that the danger isn't in the incitement because that will expose the left as being hysterical, as being devoid of substantial argument, as Dan just said.

-But the danger is that we go down to that level, particularly the president of the United States abandons the dignity of office and starts throwing around thug and uh Yeah, but I think uh you know what?
+But the danger is that we go down to that level, particularly the president of the United States, abandons the dignity of office and starts throwing around thug and maybe a year and a half ago people would make that argument.

 And I also think people have figured out if he fights that hard for himself, when he's fighting for better trade deals and when he's negotiating with anybody, he's fighting hard for the American people.

-And I think people like fighters, you can't tell a fighter to just you know turn the switch off uh on this fight and only fight on that fight.
+And I think people like fighters, you can't tell a fighter to just turn the switch off on this fight and only fight on that fight.

-You can't have a uh our fighter, the president, using the same tone when he talks about Kim and North Korea and Maxime Waters in Los Angeles.
+You can't have our fighter, the president, using the same tone when he talks about Kim in North Korea and Maxine Waters in Los Angeles.

 By the way, everybody says that every two and four years.

-Hey, Haraldo, this is not our first rodeo.
+Hey, Geraldo, this is not our first rodeo.

 Negative ads work.